cooploop2663/DNS_Exfil_Tools/README.md

 4. Follow the prompts:
     - **File path:** (quotes can be used)
     - **Random delay:** Set a random delay in seconds

+  **EXTRA NOTE:**
+  - The scripts with `(stored ip)` in the name contain a variable that stores the IP of the attacker domain name.
+The normal scripts perform lookups everytime a chunk is sent.

 ### ns_dns_server.py (Unix - Server)
 **IMPORTANT NOTE:**